Australia–Japan relations: Tourism

 In 2018, Japan was the fifth largest source of tourism for Australia, with 484,000 Japanese citizens visiting Australia that year.
 It placed behind the United Kingdom, the United States, New Zealand and China.
 Visitors from Japan to Australia peaked at 814,000 in 1997.
 According to data from Google, Japan was Australia's top-searched destination between 2002 and 2022, ranking ahead of New Zealand.

 In 2023, Japan became the fourth most-visited overseas destination for Australians behind New Zealand, Indonesia and India.
 That year, it ranked as the eight largest source of tourism to Japan, with nearly one million of the 36.8 million visitors that year being from Australia.

 Transport links

 Qantas, Jetstar, Japan Airlines and All Nippon Airways all offer direct flights between Australia and Japan.

 Multilateral organizations

 Both nations are members of the Asia-Pacific Economic Cooperation, Comprehensive and Progressive Agreement for Trans-Pacific Partnership, G-20 major economies, Organization for Economic Cooperation and Development, United Nations, International Monetary Fund, World Trade Organization, and among others.
 Australia and Japan were also part of Trans-Pacific Partnership, for the boost of Indo-Pacific cooperation.
+Universities in both countries are members of Association of Pacific Rim Universities, an organization founded in 1997.

+Since 1989, Japan has been a dialogue partner of the Pacific Islands Forum, which Australia was a founding member of in 1971.
+The organization was created to serve as a regional body for Pacific Island countries, but did not include island countries near Asia such as Japan and the Philippines.
+Between the end of World War II and the mid-1980s, Japan had been less politically engaged with geographically-adjacent Micronesian islands, due to the United States gaining control of these islands, with some of the islands later gaining independence from the US beginning in the late 1980s.
+Japan also viewed the non-US controlled islands in Melanesia and Polynesia as being part of the Commonwealth's zone of influence or Australia and New Zealand's zone of influence, and was merely content with having relations with Australia and New Zealand, rather than developing deep ties with the islands themselves.
+In 1997, Japan launched the Pacific Islands Leaders Meeting (PALM).
+This is a summit held every three years between Japan and the Pacific Islands Forum members to discuss regional goals.